• Skip to primary navigation

 • Add remaining ingredients, and mix well.
 If the dough is too sticky (sticks to your fingers), add 1 or 2 tablespoons more of protein powder.
 If the dough is too dry (and crumbles), add another tablespoon of filtered water.

 • Chill the dough in the freezer for 10-15 minutes before rolling it out on a piece of parchment to about ¼ inch thick.
-(If you don't have a rolling pin, press it out using the palm of your hand.)
-Cut into shapes using cookie cutters, and transfer cookies to a parchment lined cookie sheet or (unlined) dehydrator tray.
+(If you don't have a rolling pin, press it out using the palm of your hands.)
+Cut into shapes using cookie cutters, and transfer cookies to a parchment lined cookie sheet.

 • Bake for 12-15 minutes.